EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 6. Deep Learning Mapper
 ***********************

 The Deep Learning Mapper can apply a trained model to an entire orthomosaic or satellite scene.
-In the background this algorithm automatically extracts overlapping image chips from the Input raster, predicts on them and crops them and combine them back together to a continiuos prediction image.
+In the background this algorithm automatically extracts overlapping image chips from the Input raster, predicts on them and crops them and combine them back together to a continuous large prediction image.
 This enables easy employment of the model (also automatically apply same scaling and normalization as used in training of model).
 By cropping boundary pixels it also minimizes noise in prediction by reducing boundary effect common in 2D- CNNs.